 Without getting too technical, four-wheel drive differs from two-wheel drive in that it provides power to all four wheels at the same time.

 4WD vehicles will have what is called a 'transfer case' located between the front and rear axles.
 The axle is the horizontal bar that the front left and right wheels connect to and rotate around – the same goes in the rear.
 When activated, this transfer case will lock the front and rear drive trains providing optimum torque to the axle that has the most traction with the surface of the road.
 Four wheel drive systems perform best when travelling slowly over terrain that would be difficult or impossible to navigate without all wheels providing drive.

 How have 4WD vehicles changed?

-Four wheel-drive vehicles have come a long way since the Spyker 60 H.P.
-These days it is much more common for them to have fully enclosed cabins similar to those seen on modern sedans.
-To be successful off the road, a vehicle needs to have much higher ground clearance than your average runabout, bigger tyres help too.
+Four wheel drive vehicles have come a long way since the Spyker 60 H.P.
+These days, it is much more common for them to have fully enclosed cabins similar to those seen on modern sedans.
+To be successful off the road, a vehicle needs to have much higher ground clearance than your average runabout, and bigger tyres help too.
 4WD’s used in competition will often be equipped with a roll cage to protect the driver if they do happen to roll the vehicle over rough terrain or while navigating steep inclines.

 The evolution of the overall makeup of the 4WD brought with it a range of new and exciting sports and disciplines.
 These disciplines even sparked the development of new 4WD vehicle types.